3 Tips for Small Business Success

 Establish strong relationships with clients from the beginning.

 By nature, the success of our work depends on great relationships with our customers.
-When providing diversability services, it’s critical that we meet the needs of the Deaf, Hard-of-Hearing, or Vision Impaired employee.
-Our dedicated Diversability Manager Suzanne Davis says, “Providing a sign language interpreter or reader who’s a ‘best match’ for the client a hugely important part of what we do at AD.”
+When providing communication access services, it’s critical that we meet the needs of the Deaf, hard of hearing, or DeafBlind employee.
+Our Diversability Manager Suzanne Davis says, “Providing a sign language interpreter or reader who’s a ‘best match’™ for the client a hugely important part of what we do at AD.”

 Luckily, as a small company, we not only know this, but can act on it.
-At the outset of any new project, Suzanne and her team reach out to the client to ask if there are any preferred interpreters, readers, or other service providers that they’ve worked with successfully in the past, and would like to continue working with.
+At the outset of any new project, Suzanne and her team reach out to the client to ask if there are any preferred interpreters, readers, or other service providers that they’ve worked with successfully in the past and would like to continue working with.
 After the contract begins, they check in regularly with all parties to evaluate the work.
 We do everything we can to keep our employees and our clients happy.
 While this is vital when providing something as important as making sure people of abilities can communicate effectively, it’s a lesson that transfers to any small business.

 Know that being a small business is an asset, not a liability.